 Perhaps you’re thinking – “Uh, last time I did deadlifts at the gym, I didn’t have a real good time.”

 I like deadlifts because they strengthen my whole body.
 Deadlifts are the centerpiece of many a strength athlete’s workouts, including bodybuilders, powerlifters, and football players.
 Deadlifts plus a few situps, presses, and pull-ups give you a complete, highly efficient full-body workout.
 But to each his own.

 I no longer feel like an old runner.
 At the end of many of my runs, I’ll sprint up the 100-yard ramp at the Stanford softball stadium – effortlessly, with lightness and joy.
-Hell, I’m running like at 20-year-old.
+Heck yeah, I’m running like at 20-year-old.